maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 ## Conversion to/from Euler Angles

-Here is a purely geometric take on finding the Euler angles corresponding to a unit quaternion.
+Here is a geometric approach to finding the Euler angles corresponding to a unit quaternion.
 We look for the following decomposition:

 $$q \in S^3 = \exp(\theta_x e_x) \exp(\theta_y e_y) \exp(\theta_z
 e_z)$$